-If you have chronic pain from an old injury or participate in activities that strain the lower leg muscles the Multipurpose Hot & Cold Wrap can be used to apply heat or as an ice pack.
+If you have chronic pain from an old injury or participate in activities that strain the lower leg muscles the Thera Pearl Shin Hot & Cold Wrap can be used to apply heat or as an ice pack.
+It works on the shin or the calf wrapping around the leg with two Velcro band closures.
+The packs can be stored in the freezer for cold therapy or popped in the microwave for heat.
 It works on the shin or the calf wrapping around the leg with a Velcro closure.
 The packs can be stored in the freezer for cold therapy or popped in the microwave for heat.
-Use this on the gastroc muscle to ease pain in the back and side of the lower leg.
+Use this on the gastroc muscle to ease pain in the back of the lower leg.

 Support Braces For Gastrocnemius Calf Muscle

-A brace used by many athletes, the Back on Track Calf Brace provides support and warmth to the lower leg muscles.
-This brace is recommended for achilles tendon strain or sprain, and strain, sprains and overuse injuries of the lower leg muscles.
+The Neo G Calf Support / Shin Splint provides support and warmth to the lower leg muscles.
+This brace is recommended for achilles tendon strain or sprain, and also strains, sprains and overuse injuries of the lower leg muscles.
+An excellent choice for gastroc muscle support.
 If you suspect or have ever been diagnosed with blood clots consult your doctor before using this brace.
-Purchase information: Back on Track Therapeutic Calf Brace

 The gastroc muscle can contribute to stiff knees and knee pain.
 The Professional Choice Knee Support is one of the best knee braces I have used.
 It provides support to weak buckling knees and provides heat to help keep the muscle, ligaments, tendons and joint mobile.
 The two Velcro bands are adjustable and provide compression for the muscle to bone connection of the gastroc muscle.
 Although it looks bulky, it is comfortable and was made for people who ride horses who bend and straighten their knees for extended periods of time.
 It does not bind or pinch.
 If you are prone to knee injury and buckling knees I highly recommend this brace.